canvasxyz/canvas-docs/docs/intro.md

 Postgres, which allows most application backends to be expressed in
 <50 lines of code.
 User interactions happen in near-realtime, and
 don't require transacting with tokens or cryptocurrency.

-You can think of Canvas as serverless functions for signed messages.

 ## Using Canvas